bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/function.md

     math.factit(3) //3;2;1;

 The variable the function expression is assigned to will have a `name` property.
-The name doesn't change if it's assigned to a different variable.
+The name doesn’t change if it’s assigned to a different variable.
 If function name is omitted, it will be the variable name (implicit name).
 If function name is present, it will be the function name (explicit name).
-This also applies to [`arrow functions`](../functions/arrow_functions) (arrows don't have a name so you can only give the variable an implicit name).
+This also applies to [`arrow functions`](../functions/arrow_functions) (arrows don’t have a name so you can only give the variable an implicit name).

     var foo = function() {}
     foo.name // "foo"